 A quiet place for the cat

-It is obvious that as soon as your baby arrives, many family members, friends and neighbours will come to visit to welcome it.
+It is obvious that as soon as your baby arrives, many family members, friends and neighbours will come to visit to welcome the baby.
 Sociable cats may enjoy the extra attention.
 Other cats, however, react stressed.
 They should always have a quiet and safe place available to go to when they want to rest or to withdraw from visitors.

 The place of retreat will be especially important for the cat once the baby starts crawling around and starts exploring more and more by itself.
 Popular places of retreat may include a high cupboard from which the cat has a good overview of what is happening, and which is inaccessible to the baby, but also a place in a room to which the baby has no access.